 The Family Program

 The Cove specializes in helping children and adolescents who are grieving the death of a significant person in their lives.
-The Cove offers child-focused peer support groups through a twenty session thematic program curriculum delivered under the direction of licensed professionals and trained volunteers.
+The Cove offers child-focused peer support groups through a twenty session thematic program delivered under the direction of licensed professionals and trained volunteers.

 During these two hour, twice-monthly sessions, grieving children learn healing and coping strategies and creative communication that help validate their feelings and guide them towards transforming their unresolved grief.